East Texas woman accused of murder, kidnapping in death of mother, baby removed from womb faces death penalty

-BOWIE COUNTY, Texas (KTAL/KMSS) – A Bowie County woman accused of kidnapping a woman and then removing her baby from her womb is now facing the death penalty.
+BOWIE COUNTY, Texas (KTAL/KSHV) – A Bowie County woman accused of kidnapping a woman and then removing her baby from her womb is now facing the death penalty.

 Friday morning Taylor Parker pleaded not guilty in the death of 21-year-old Reagan Simmons Hancock.